 If you’re a visual learner and need to SEE other examples with how to use play-based activities to help a child learn to talk, Teach Me To Talk the DVD will be a good resource for you!

-All car toys can be tons of fun for toddlers, but I love this Fisher Price spiral race track!
-This one shown is now a collector’s item, but there’s a new version every few years.
+All car toys can be tons of fun for toddlers, but I love a good race track!

 Kids will try to imitate the car noise, “Vroom, vroom,” if you leave the batteries in, but I took my batteries out long, long ago so the child learns to imitate me saying, “Vroom, vroom!”
 Or a raspberry car sound or any other goofy car sound you make!

 Other targets are “Ready, set, go!” especially if you’ve introduced that phrase or word with other toys and are trying to generalize that word.

 When a child LOVES this toy, I do use it for requesting.
 You can start with a general word, but I try to teach words like “car” or “truck” since the toy is motivating and the turns are very quick.